Southeast Missouri State Redhawks football: Conference championships

-FCS Playoffs results
+Playoff appearances

+NCAA Division I-AA/FCS

-The Redhawks have appeared in the FCS playoffs four times with an overall record of 1–4.
+The Redhawks have made five appearances in the Division I–AA/FCS playoffs, with a combined record of 1–5.

 Rivalries

 Southeast Missouri State has an in-state rivalry with Missouri State.
 The two schools last played in 2008, and Missouri State leads the series 46–28.

 Another rivalry is with Southern Illinois.
 The annual series between the schools went on hiatus after 2005 and resumed in 2010.
 In 2013, the two schools played in a game called the College Classic, at Busch Stadium in St. Louis.
-In the first-ever football game held at Busch, Southern Illinois won 36-19.
-In 2014, the rivalry game was played at SIU's stadium in Carbondale, Illinois, and Southern Illinois won 50-23.
-Southeast Missouri State leads the series 39–35–8 as of 2014.
+In the first-ever football game held at Busch, Southern Illinois won 36–19.
+In 2018, the rivalry game was dubbed the "War of the Wheel".
+The winner of the "War of the Wheel" takes home an authentic ship's wheel.
+Southeast Missouri State leads the series 44–40–8 as of 2024.

-Within the Ohio Valley Conference, Southeast Missouri State's rival is Murray State.
-Murray State leads the series 38–10–1 as of 2014.
+Within the Ohio Valley Conference, Southeast Missouri State's rival was Murray State.
+Murray State left the Ohio Valley Conference to join the Missouri Valley Conference for football on July 1, 2023.
+The two schools last played in 2022, which was the last Ohio Valley Conference game for Murray State.
+Murray State leads the series 43–14–1.